Grim-/Outward.Mount/docs/index.md

 ## Mounts Acquisition

+As a general summary you can buy a basic mount for 300 silver from Stable Masters in each of the four base game cities (this is done to not lock out anyone without DLC)

+Each of these Stable Masters also another mount that becomes available after completing certain tasks for other NPC'S in the same city.

+There are also better mounts that cannot be found anywhere except through crafting the recipes are acquired through defeating certain enemies or finding certain items.

+The reagents for these recipes are available at your nearest Alchemy vendor these are quite expensive but fear not they can also drop from the creature/place that provides the recipe.

-Please visit the [Mounts](https://github.com/Grim-/Outward.Mount/blob/main/Mounts.md) page for more information.
+Please visit the [Mounts](https://github.com/Grim-/Outward.Mount/blob/main/Mounts.md) page for more information, this is spoiler heavy.

 ## Mount Components
-These are components I created that you can add to a mount by editing the MountSpecies definition under the <MountComponents> </MountComponents> section these are rarely used by the mod itself, some are overpowered in the context of Outward, others people simply would not like them detracting from a certain RP element or story and they are most something I provided as a test of data-orientated design and to give users some features requested without making them mandatory for everyone.
+These are components I created that you can add to a mount by editing the MountSpecies definition under the ```<MountComponents> </MountComponents>``` section these are rarely used by the mod itself.

+Some are overpowered in the context of Outward, others people simply would not like them detracting from a certain RP element or story.

+They are mostly something I provided as a test of data-orientated design within Unity itself and to give users some features requested without making them mandatory for everyone.

 I am open to adding more of these at a later date, suggestions welcome.